Cambodia & Vietnam on a Shoestring

 Days 13-14 Hoi An (1B)

 From Danang, it is only short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.
-Take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
-This is a great place to sign up for a cooking class.
+Enjoy a tasty cooking class with oodles of noodles (more than 26 types!).
+Run by Planeterra Foundation partners STREETS International, the class was developed exclusively for G Adventures.
+Former street youths that are part of this hospitality training program will help you prepare and cook a number of different types of noodles.
+This program helps these youths practice their English, increasing their skill-set and the amount of opportunities available to them in the tourism industry.
+Enjoy tasting these yummy creations while learning more about the local cuisine and this initiative which empowers street youths through skills and employment training.
+Opt to support a Planeterra project and spend an hour learning how to make your own traditional lantern and support local Vietnamese with chronic disabilities.
+Or take a self guided walking tour of this living museum whose main sights includes the Museum of History and Culture, the Tan Ky house, the Japanese bridge, the Fujian Assembly Hall and lunch at a riverside restaurant to sample some of the delicious local delicacies and fusion food at the restaurants for which Hoi An is becoming famous.
 You might consider heading off on an optional motorbike or bicycle tour to visit the beautiful countryside surrounding Hoi An.
 Hoi An is a shopping mecca.
 Tailors can produce virtually any item of clothing you may wish for overnight at extremely reasonable prices, and silk lanterns, lacquer ware and many other crafts abound.
 It is also the centre of modern art in Vietnam.
 For sun worshipers, Cua Dai Beach is 4kms from town- a great flat bike ride away.
 Add in lots of fun bars into the mix and this really is a town that has it all and trust us, you’ll have trouble tearing yourself away!
 Our hotel is located approximately ten minutes walk from Hoi An downtown.
 All hotel rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel also has swimming pool.
-Approx travel time: Transfer from train station in Danang to Hoi An: 45 min Approx Travel Time: Danang to Hoi An, 45 minutes by private mini van.
+Approx travel time: Transfer from train station in Danang to Hoi An: 45 min

 Days 15-16 Hue (2B)